Getting Started with SQL

 This command grants the

-table, allowing HR managers to make changes to employee data.Revoking Permissions
+hr_managerrole the ability to update records in theEmployeestable, allowing HR managers to make changes to employee data.Revoking Permissions

 1